“ Monkeys fascinated Artists at all Times ”

 for the 1st edition — as here — generally only black impressions stand .

 Thienemann’s further remark that the plates had been “reduced later … and incorporated slightly modified (partly with respect to the caption, too) into the colored plates” not correct and presumably just superficially based on the equal number of 10 plates each.
 Actually in the Colored Animal Kingdom, not completed anymore by the father himself, the depictions themselves are considerably smaller to provide more space for the caption, while the plates are of almost the same size.
 Where with the exception of the Lion Long-tailed Monkey (Th.
 548 and 1088 resp.) repeated in almost unmodified position, Martin Elias as engraver of nine of the ten plates took over numerous, but by no means all animals of the set of the monkeys, partly in similar, yet distinctly modified position, partly in entirely new compilations, as well as adding previously not considered species.

-Nonetheless, also of this 2nd edition as separate, independent suite colored copies remained largely unknown and are not mentioned by Weigel either (28, A-E).
-Yet one and only one such was traded here in 1972 as an extreme exception.
+Nonetheless, also of this 2nd edition of the independent suite, which is to be regarded as chronologically earlier, colored copies remained largely unknown and are not mentioned by Weigel either (28, A-E).
+Yet one and only one such was traded here in 1972 as an extreme exception into Hessian collection.

 Present copy furnished with all characteristics of the first issue as described by Thienemann and Schwarz, but only partly corresponding in this connection with Weigel.
 Criteria for first impressions are for the latter the single-lined caption in German-French as well as the missing “of the enclosing line at both sides and … the arched one at top.
 Originally these impressions seem to have been determined for the Original Animal Work.”
 The second impressions then were “furnished with the enclosing lines and modified captions as well as numbers”.